jcaillon/valet/tests.d/0002-main-functions/results.approved.md

 firstArg="arg1"
 more=(
 )

---- Testing with showcaseCommand1 -unknown -what optionValue2 arg ---
+→ parseFunctionArguments showcaseCommand1 -unknown -what optionValue2 arg
 local parsingErrors option1 thisIsOption2 help firstArg
 local -a more
 option1="${OPTION1:-}"